Main content

 Biography

-Michael J. Broyde is professor of law at Emory University School of Law, the director of the SJD Program, and Berman Projects Director at the Center for the Study of Law and Religion at Emory University.
-He is also a core faculty member at the Tam Institute of Jewish Studies at Emory.
+Michael J. Broyde is professor of law at Emory University School of Law, where he is a senior fellow and Berman Projects Director at the Center for the Study of Law and Religion and a core faculty member of the Tam Institute for Jewish Studies.
+He previously served as director of the SJD Program and has held a number of leadership roles within Emory’s Center for the Study of Law and Religion.

 He received a juris doctor from New York University and published a note on its law review.
 He also clerked for Judge Leonard I. Garth of the United States Court of Appeals for the Third Circuit.

-Broyde is married to labor lawyer Channah S. Broyde, who works in the United States Department of Labor, Office of the Solicitor.
+Broyde is married to labor lawyer Channah S. Broyde, who worked in the United States Department of Labor, Office of the Solicitor for many years and now works in private practice.
+He as four children and a many grandchildren.